 - Form up the mixture into equal size patties about 2 cm thick.
 You should get around 5 to 6 patties depending on how big you make each.

 - In a large pan gently toast the burger buns or bread rolls (if you're using them) butter side down until gently golden brown.
 Remove from the pan and set aside.

 - Pour in that glossy sesame oil and bring up to a medium high heat.
 Pop in your beef patties and cook for 4 – 5 minutes per side until cooked through.

 To assemble your burgers:

-- Pop a beef patty onto the base of a burger bun and slather (or artfully decorate) with your favourite ratios of kewpie mayonnaise and tonkasu/japanese BBQ sauce.
+- Stack a beef patty onto the base of a burger bun and slather (or artfully decorate) with your favourite ratios of kewpie mayonnaise and tonkasu/Japanese BBQ sauce.